jamielsharief/document-store/README.md

 ## Inserting

-If you need the `Document` to have its own ID then you can use the `insert` function, which will generate an UUID use this as the key and add this to a `_id` field.
+If you need the `Document` to have its own ID then you can use the `insert` function, which will generate an unique ID use this as the key and add this to a `_id` field.

 ```php
 use DocumentStore\DocumentStore;